bhdirect-ebooks/dev-docs/source/process/epub_dir.md

 The **split-files ** script is a powerful one that will, based on markup you enter in the source xml/html/xhtml file(s), split the content into a file structure that aligns with our team's styleguide.
 It's often worthwhile to double/triple check markup before running this script and continuing with development.

+\*Developer tip: If using numbers in file names to correctly order files for this process, it's important to use leading zeroes (the machines will think that '10' comes right after '1').
+Instead, use '01, 02, 04, etc' when adding numbers to a file's name prior to splitting.

 [split-files (node)](https://github.com/bhdirect-ebooks/split-files)
 How to use: